Experienced Attorneys Helping Veterans Navigate the Complex Claim Process

 Before you can file a lawsuit against the government under the Federal Tort Claims Act, you must file an administrative claim with the agency that committed the negligence, known as Standard Form 95.
 This is known officially as Notice of Claim.
 Only after your claim is denied and your administrative remedies are exhausted can you proceed with a lawsuit against the government.

-Filling out a Notice of Claim form sounds easy enough, but the Federal Tort Claims Act is complex, and other circumstances may raise new questions and make filling out and filing the firm more difficult.
+Filling out a Notice of Claim form sounds easy enough, but the Federal Tort Claims Act is complex, and other circumstances may raise new questions and make filling out and filing the form more difficult.
 For example:

 - Were you treated overseas?